open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 }
 ```

-4. Create a RestController for SecondService
+4. Create a REST controller for SecondService
 5. Start a span to wrap SecondServiceController.secondTracedMethod()

 ```java